Testing the chemical homogeneity of chemically tagged dissolved birth clusters: Methods

-For the chemically-tagged birth clusters, we use the reported APOGEE spectroscopic $T_{\text{eff}}$.
-We do not use the photometric $T_{\text{eff}}$ in this case because we do not have as good of an understanding of the extinction values for these clusters' member stars, as the members of each cluster are scattered across the Galactic disc.

-To model the spectra as a one-dimensional function, we perform a simple quadratic fit to the data.
-For each pixel corresponding to the non-zero weights of each element (described in Section~\ref{sec:windows}), we compute a quadratic fit of the spectral flux versus $T_{\text{eff}}$ (either photometric or spectroscopic).
-These fits are done for each cluster that we analyze and for each element individually.
-Specifically, this means that we model the flux at each pixel (where each pixel corresponds to a different wavelength) for each non-zero elemental spectral weight in each star as a function $g_\lambda$, characterized by the fitting parameters $\theta_\lambda$ plus the measurement noise, according to the expression

-where $f$ is the flux of a star and the index $i$ labels the individual stars.
-To perform these fits, we apply a least squares fitting routine that accounts for the known Gaussian uncertainties in the data, using the procedure described in \citet{hogg2010data}.
-We compute the fit residuals $r_\lambda^i$ using the following expression:

-and normalize these fit residuals by dividing out the pixel-level uncertainties, corrected as described in Section~\ref{sec:uncertainty}.
+For each pixel corresponding to the non-zero weights of each element, we compute a quadratic fit of the spectral flux versus $T_{\text{eff}}$, by applying a least squares fitting routine that accounts for the known Gaussian uncertainties in the data, using the procedure described in \citet{hogg2010data}.
+We compute the fit residuals and normalize them by dividing out our corrected pixel-level uncertainties.
 We then compute cumulative distributions of the normalized fit residuals using the pixel weights for each element in each cluster individually, as well as for the combined spectra of all cluster members.
-Plots displaying example cumulative distributions of the normalized fit residuals for the birth cluster PJ 6 are shown in Figure~\ref{fig:ks} and described in Section~\ref{sec:summ_stat}.
-The cumulative distributions of the normalized fit residuals of all of the birth clusters that we analyze in this study are compared in Figure~\ref{fig:cdists_pj} and described in Section~\ref{sec:results}.
-A similar comparison for the OCCAM open clusters is shown in Figure~\ref{fig:cdists_occam} in Section~\ref{sec:occam_results}.

-In summary, we model all spectra that we consider as a one-dimensional function of initial stellar mass, using effective surface temperature as a proxy for initial stellar mass, and perform quadratic fits of the temperature dependence of the flux in each pixel.
-We take the normalized residuals from these fits and use them to produce cumulative distributions.
-This model is useful because it allows us to model all spectroscopic and photometric effects that differ between cluster members, which could in principle affect the surface abundances of these stars (e.g., internal mixing), as a one-dimensional function of initial stellar mass and constrain their importance, reducing the complexity of the problem that we are trying to study significantly.
+For examples of these cumulative distributions, see Section~\ref{sec:occam_results} for the OCCAM open clusters and Section~\ref{sec:results_cumdist} for the PJ birth clusters.

-\subsection{Generating Synthetic Spectra}
+\subsection{Generating synthetic spectra}